 Abre’ Conner is a staff attorney at the ACLU of Northern California, where she advocates for the civil rights and civil liberties of people in the Central Valley.

 Abre’ works on a variety of issues including freedom of speech, education, racial justice, voting rights, housing, and environmental justice.
-Recently, she represented students in Vacaville Unified School District to ensure they kept their Black Lives Matter content in a yearbook.
-She also represented a Central Valley coalition and drafted comments that helped strengthen pesticide regulations near schools by the California Department of Pesticide Regulations.
+Recently, she filed a federal administrative class complaint on behalf of Black students in Visalia that alleges racial harassment and disparate discipline in the District.
+She also authored a state-wide report that detailed ways advocates can push for better school district funding allocations for high-need students across the state of California.
+She also leads litigation to stop the City of Sacramento from criminalizing homeless.
+She represented students in Vacaville Unified School District to ensure they kept their Black Lives Matter content in a yearbook.
+And she represented a Central Valley coalition and drafted comments that helped strengthen pesticide regulations near schools by the California Department of Pesticide Regulations.
 In People of The State of California vs. Calwa Varrio Locos, she drafted an amicus brief and represented the rights of gang members in hearings that helped shape better policies for those who would be enjoined in a gang injunction.

 She led advocacy and organized Gay-Straight Alliance Network student leaders, parents and concerned community members to end Clovis Unified School District’s unlawful dress code, which banned long hair, earrings, and dresses for male students, “exotic clothing and makeup,” and hairstyles that “cause undue attention.”
 Additionally, she led advocacy for better housing policies in Fresno when the city introduced a discriminatory nuisance ordinance that allowed the city to cite individuals up to $50,000 for “domestic disturbance” calls to the police.
 Working with cities, including Stockton, she led advocacy to remove a discriminatory voting system.